No products in the cart.

 Sacroiliitis—a condition that’s often misunderstood yet brings significant discomfort—affects the sacroiliac joints, which connect your lower spine to your pelvis.
 This inflammation can turn everyday activities into painful challenges.
 Imagine waking up, rolling out of bed, and feeling a sharp, persistent pain in your lower back and buttocks.
 This could be your reality if you suffer from sacroiliitis.

-It’s more common than you might think.
-According to the National Institute for Health and Care Excellence (NICE), sacroiliitis affects about 8% of adults in the UK.
-While it can strike anyone, certain factors elevate your risk.
-Pregnant women, due to the additional strain on the pelvis; athletes engaged in high-impact sports; individuals with a history of arthritis; those who have experienced trauma to the lower back; and people with abnormal walking patterns are all in the high-risk category.
+It’s more common than you might think, as sacroiliac joint problems account for 15–30% of cases of chronic lower back pain (Cohen, 2005; Szadek et al., 2009).
+Some people are more at risk than others.
+Pregnant women, due to extra pelvic strain; athletes in high-impact sports; those with a history of arthritis; anyone who’s had trauma to the lower back; and people with abnormal walking patterns are all in the high-risk category.

-But how do you know if you have sacroiliitis?
-The telltale signs include lower back pain that worsens with prolonged standing, difficulty climbing stairs, and stiffness or a burning sensation in the pelvis and lower back.
-Ignoring these symptoms isn’t an option; untreated sacroiliitis can lead to chronic pain and mobility issues, severely impacting your quality of life.
+Wondering if you might have sacroiliitis?
+The hallmark signs include lower back pain that worsens with standing, difficulty climbing stairs, and stiffness or a burning sensation in the pelvis and lower back.
+Ignoring these symptoms can lead to chronic pain and mobility problems—so early treatment is key.

 For Coccydynia